 The council leases a number of buildings, mainly for office accommodation, that are accounted for as operating leases.
-The rentals payable in 2017/2018 were £279k (£342k in 2016/2017).

 The council is committed to making minimum payments under these leases comprising settlement of the long-term liability for the interest in the property acquired by the council and finance costs that will be payable by the council in future years while the liability remains outstanding.
 The minimum lease payments are made up of the following amounts: